agdavid/agdavid.github.io/_posts/2016-10-06-puckerup_spa_angular_rails_app.markdown

   </span>
 </p>

 Learning AngularJS was amazing, plain and simple.
-It was incredible to finally see how you could plan out and engineer a single-page application(SPA) with a dynamic AngularJS frontend that communicates with a Rails API backend.
+It was incredible to finally see how you could plan out and engineer a single-page application (SPA) with a dynamic AngularJS frontend that communicates with a Rails API backend.
 I understood how you could split up architecting between frontend and backend teams.

 But let's get into the project.

+## Idea
+PuckerUp is my latest application and it's a SPA!
+It brings together my excitement for AngularJS, Rails and sour beers.
+The goal of PuckerUp is to provide users with the ultimate, crowd-sourced list of sour beer breweries across the USA.
+Everywhere you go, PuckerUp will help you locate your next sour brew.

 My first Rails application is AllergyFree Meals (AFM), a web application that helps you find delicious and healthy recipes contributed by a community of allergy-conscious users.
 All code is publicly available at [GitHub](https://github.com/agdavid/allergy-free-meals-rails-application).
 Checkout a video walkthrough of AFM above, and overview of the development process below.
 Enjoy!